 Unrecognized structures can be annotated by the Fix annotation menu item.

-After clicking on the OK button, an interactive text fixing dialog opens.
+After clicking on the OK button, an interactive fixing dialog opens.
 If the modified text can be recognized, the recognized structure appears under the text input field.
-The structure immediately following any modification of the text.
+The structure immediately follows any modification of the text.
 Potentially problematic parts of the chemical names are underlined.
 After successful fixing, the recognized chemical structure can be added to the corresponding part of the document by clicking on OK button.

 Any unwanted annotation can be removed by selecting the problematic structure in the document view, and right-clicking on it in the selection view and choosing the Remove option.

-ChemCurator Integration Server is the most standard way to share your project with your colleagues and store them in a central database.
-For the server installation details please check the Integration Server Administrator Guide additionally you need to configure the server connection details in the Chem Curator desktop application following the corresponding section of the Installation Guide.
+ChemCurator Integration Server is the standard way to share your project with your colleagues and store them in a central database.
+For details about server installation, please check the Integration Server Administrator Guide.
+Additionally you need to configure the server connection details in the ChemCurator desktop application following the corresponding section of the Installation Guide.

 After successful sharing, a new indicator icon appears next to the project, and you are able to upload your modifications or download the newer version of the project.

 Structure export functionis available in compounds and Markush view.
-The structure and related information from the view can be exported in various file formats
+The structure and related information from the view can be exported in various file formats.

-A project can be exported to a ZIP file by File>Export Project to ZIP... in this way the project can be easily shared by e-mail or any file sharing method.
+A project can be exported to a ZIP file by File>Export Project to ZIP...
+In this way, the project can easily be shared by e-mail or any file sharing method.